Oscar Best Actor winner from the year you were born

 – Movie: “High Noon”

-Gary Cooper has appeared in more than 110 films, and after winning the Best Actor Oscar for “Sergeant York” in 1941, went on to win a second for “High Noon.”
+Gary Cooper has held starring roles in 84 films, and after winning the Best Actor Oscar for “Sergeant York” in 1941, went on to win a second for “High Noon.”
 The common theme running through Cooper’s roles after World War II, including “High Noon,” were men who had to face adversity by themselves.
+The New York Times lauded Cooper for his portrayal, saying he was “at the top of his form.”

 1953: William Holden